 We aim to provide fresh produce throughout the year for staff, students, and visitors to Quail Springs, as well as for our food-giving animals, and to maximize our harvest through various preservation techniques, such as cheese and yogurt making, pickling, and fermenting.
-The animals on the farm currently include a 14 goat herd with 8 milking does, a flock of approximately 100+ chickens, rabbits for meat and hides, a thriving bee colony kept with the top bar method, 2 farm cats, 2 livestock guardian dogs (Great Pyrenees), and a small school of goldfish in our Aquaponics system trial.
+The animals on the farm currently include a 14 goat herd with 8 milking does, a flock of approximately 75 chickens, rabbits for meat and hides, a thriving bee colony kept with the top bar method, 2 farm cats, and 2 livestock guardian dogs (Great Pyrenees).

 We are conducting experiments in dryland agriculture and watershed restoration, and we continually endeavor to demonstrate regenerative land stewardship.
 Most importantly, we aim to provide new agrarians with knowledge of the landscape and healthy agroecological practices within the landscape to encourage the continuation of that caring stewardship.